kevincon/marguerite-ios/README.md

-## NOTE: This app is no longer available in the iOS App Store and this repository is no longer being maintained.
-Visit the [Marguerite department website](http://transportation.stanford.edu/marguerite/) to learn about other Marguerite mobile apps you can use.
+## NOTE: This version of the app is no longer available in the iOS App Store, and this repository is no longer being maintained.
+The source code of the new version of the app can be found at [https://github.com/Marguerite-iOS/Marguerite](https://github.com/Marguerite-iOS/Marguerite)

 # Marguerite for iOS [![Build Status](https://travis-ci.org/cardinaldevs/marguerite-ios.png?branch=develop)](https://travis-ci.org/cardinaldevs/marguerite-ios)